Crocker Art Museum: Original collection

 The collection of European art began with the Crocker family's trip to Europe, from 1869 to 1871.
 It was not a Grand Tour.
 The Crockers rented lodgings in Dresden for over a year, and traveled mostly in Germany.
 As a later director of the museum would write, "Mr. Crocker was a novice and completely susceptible to a kind of fraud in his anxiety to become the possessor of a large collection of masterpieces.
 He acquired in his wholesale search a collection of more than 700 paintings," most of them "not by the few famous names given him by the dealers in Munich and Dresden."
 (Works said to be by Rembrandt, Rubens, Poussin, Salvator Rosa, and even Leonardo da Vinci appear in the initial 1876 catalogue, but were reattributed in following decades.)
 However, among Crocker's purchases were a number of genuinely rare works by a broader array of artists than he realized, and for a brief time the Crockers possessed the largest private art collection in the United States.

-Oedipus and Antigone by German painter Franz Dietrich was among the works collected by E.B.and Margaret Crocker.